ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/index.md

 <!-- Why do different consensus protocols exist? -->
 <!-- What are the tradeoffs of each? -->

-### Proof of work {#proof-of-work}
+### proof-of-work {#proof-of-work}

 Ethereum, like Bitcoin, currently uses a proof-of-work (PoW) consensus protocol.

 #### Block creation {#pow-block-creation}

 Proof-of-work is done by [miners](/developers/docs/consensus-mechanisms/pow/mining/), who compete to create new blocks full of processed transactions.
 The winner shares the new block with the rest of the network and earns some freshly minted ETH.
 The race is won by whoever's computer can solve a math puzzle fastest – this produces the cryptographic link between the current block and the block that went before.
-Solving this puzzle is the work in "proof of work".
+Solving this puzzle is the work in "proof-of-work".

 #### Security {#pow-security}